Robot-assisted Laparoscopic Prostatectomy Postoperative Instructions

 Contact Us Immediately If You Are Experiencing Any Of The Following Symptoms:

 - Temperature over 101°F (38.3°C)

 - Urine stops draining into the drainage bag

 - Any pain unrelieved by the pain medication

 - Blood clots in urine that block the catheter

 - Bladder spasms that are not relieved with medication

 - Pain or swelling in one calf

-- Your recovery of erections after a prostatectomy can be slow.
+Your recovery of erections after a prostatectomy can be slow.
 Even though the nerves to the penis can be spared, there is still some injury from trauma or stretching during the operation.
 These damaged nerves need time to heal.
-At each follow-up visit, your physician will discuss issues regarding sexual function with you.
+Most men need help with erections after surgery.
+Most men start with pills to help with erections.
+If this is not enough, we discuss vacuum pump or injections of medicine into the penis.
+Erection recovery can continue for 18 months after surgery.
+There is evidence that erections themselves help healing and decrease scar tissue.
+At each follow-up visit, your physician will discuss sexual function and treatment options to help with erections.

 Contact us to request an appointment or ask a question.
 We're here for you.